Rose Marcario: Biography

-Politics
+As of 2023, Marcario is also a partner at ReGen Ventures, a venture capital firm focused on regenerative technology.

+Political involvement

 In February 2016, Marcario and Patagonia founder Yvon Chouinard made a public statement about the company's commitment to public lands by choosing to withdraw the company's participation from the annual Outdoor Retailer trade show.
 The show was hosted in Salt Lake City, Utah, and Marcario and Chouinard said they were protesting Utah Governor Gary Herbert's attempts to rescind the Bears Ears National Monument.
 Marcario's decision to use the company's participation in Outdoor Retailer as a bargaining tool to change Herbert's stance on public lands spurred a boycott of the trade show.
 Marcario and Patagonia said the brand would boycott the show, one of Salt Lake City's most profitable annual conventions, unless the state's elected officials backed down on their efforts to rescind Bears Ears.
 Many other companies said they, too, would boycott the show in solidarity with Patagonia, which caused Outdoor Retailer and the Outdoor Industry Association to seek a new home for the show in a state deemed more friendly to public lands.

+On Election Day 2016, Marcario closed all Patagonia retail locations in an effort to encourage people to make time to vote.
+Four days after the inauguration of President Donald Trump, she spoke out against the Trump administration and in defense of public lands and the fight against climate change.
 Patagonia has sought to mobilize its customers over Trump's executive order to reduce some national monuments, particularly Bears Ears National Monument, and has sued the Trump administration over the matter.

-Marcario closed Patagonia's doors on Election Day in 2016 to raise awareness about the importance of voting.
-Four days after the inauguration of President Donald Trump, she spoke out against the Trump administration in defense of public lands and the fight against climate change.